a-marugan/AI4Everyone-Rescue/Health and Safety Guildelines.md

 HEALTH AND SAFETY GUIDELINES FOR THE ROBOCUP RESCUE COMPETITION

 1. Workplace Setup
   a.
-Ensure the workspace is well-ventilated and has adequate conditions for working
+Ensure the workspace is well-ventilated and has adequate conditions for working <br>
   b.
-Keep workspace free of unnecessary objects, equipment and material to prevent obstructions and hazards that could cause injury
+Keep workspace free of unnecessary objects, equipment and material to prevent obstructions and hazards that could cause injury <br>
   c.
-Workplace must have sufficient space to move, test and operate the robot without risk of injuring any operating persons or obstructing the robot’s path
+Workplace must have sufficient space to move, test and operate the robot without risk of injuring any operating persons or obstructing the robot’s path <br>
   d.
-Prohibit any food and drink in and around the area in which the robot is being tested
+Prohibit any food and drink in and around the area in which the robot is being tested <br>
   e.
 Ensure the testing area is sized appropriately according to the requirements of the particular task
   f.
 Create a testing area suitable for the robot’s movement to prevent any damage to the robot’s mechanisms